Cloud Sync technical FAQ

 For extra secure data transfer with S3 buckets, Azure Blob storage, or Google Cloud Storage, an Amazon Private S3 Endpoint, Azure Virtual Network service endpoints, or Private Google Access may be established.

-Any of these methods establishes a secure connection between your on-premises NAS servers and a Cloud Sync data broker.
+Any of these methods establishes a secure connection between your on-premises NAS servers and a Cloud Sync data broker group.

 Is data encrypted by Cloud Sync?